Why Monthly Subscription Boxes Are Booming

 You’ve likely seen commercials for them on TV and ads for them across various web mediums.
 Ecommerce monthly subscription boxes are one of the newer fads that’s trendsetting across the internet, and for ample good reasons, too.
 They involve, typically, a flat-priced monthly offering for high-demand goods, delivered to your front door in a presentation-enhanced gift box that’s fun to open.

 It’s possible that you may even already subscribe to a few of these services.
-For instance, a few popular subscription box services that you’d see advertised on TV and Facebook include Bark Box, Blue Apron, Trunk Club and Dollar Shave Club, among countless others.
+For instance, a few popular subscription box services that you’d see advertised on TV and Facebook include Bark Box, Blue Apron, Trunk Club, Monthly CPAP Club and Dollar Shave Club, among countless others.

 But just how popular have these startups become, and is there really room for growth in this industry?

 To put it into better perspective, Unilver recently tendered $1 billion to acquire Dollar Shave Club, denoting one of the largest sums ever tendered for a tech startup that’s only been around for four years.
 This massive, and unprecedented, transaction also helps us better assign an actual face value to the subscription box services industry.

 Back in 2012, during the first year of business for Dollar Shave Club, the company posted a viral YouTube video (shown above) that resulted in 12,000 orders in just 24 hours, and that resulted in over $240 million in revenue.
 In just a few years, the startup had garnered 8% of the market share of a multibillion men’s shaving industry that was previously untouchable.